TodePond/GulfOfMexico/README.md

 ## Functions

-To declare a function, you can use any letters from the word `function` (as long as they're in order):
+To declare a function, you can use any letters from the word `function` (as long as they're in order (and not empty)):

 ```java
 function add(a, b) => a + b!